-Uganda Agrees Deal with US to Take Deported Migrants If They Don't Have Criminal Records
+Uganda Agrees Deal With US to Take Deported Migrants If They Don't Have Criminal Records

 Uganda also expressed a preference that those brought into the country should be of African nationalities.

-According to CBS News, which cited US government documents, the administration of U.S. President Donald Trump had reportedly reached agreements with Uganda and Honduras to accept deportees as part of a broader effort to persuade countries worldwide to assist in its crackdown on illegal immigration.
+According to CBS News, which cited U.S. government documents, the administration of President Donald Trump had reportedly reached agreements with Uganda and Honduras to accept deportees as part of a broader effort to persuade countries worldwide to assist in its crackdown on illegal immigration.

 It was not clear if the agreement had been signed but the ministry statement said it had been "concluded."